 - Advice and guidance.
 Personalised and regular contact with Wellington and regional-based INZ staff. - Knowledge sharing.
-Supporting the council and community to network, share best practice, learn from each other and access international and national resources. - > Standard + Welcoming Plans + Accreditation.
+Supporting the council and community to network, share best practice, learn from each other and access international and national resources. - Standard + Welcoming Plans + Accreditation.
 Providing the Welcoming Communities Standard for New Zealand (the Standard) to benchmark council policies, services, programmes and activities.
 Supporting us to develop and implement our Welcoming Plan to meet the Standard's outcomes.
-Supporting us to seek accreditation as an Established, Advanced or Excelling Welcoming Community. - Celebrating success.
-Showcasing success in Welcoming Plan activities and shining a light on achievements.
+Supporting us to seek accredition as an Established, Advanced or Excelling Welcoming Community.